GowanR/StepperController/README.md

 # StepperController

-This is an Arduino Library for controlling stepper motors.
-Built for 2 pin stepper drivers.
-Tested on [A4988](https://www.pololu.com/product/1182) stepper driver chip.
+This is an Arduino library for working with 4 wire bipolar stepper motors.
+See the [Wiki](https://github.com/GowanR/StepperController/wiki) for documentation and reference.

 See `./examples` for some simple examples of motor library functionality.